 The team was holding tryouts for new cadets during a training weekend on Governor’s Island in 1983 when Franco really rejoined.
-I say “rejoined” because he’d been a cadet himself back in the 60s, when a slightly less stellar generation of Bronx cadets wore our colors.
+I say “rejoined” because he’d been gone since his cadet days in the 60s, when a slightly less stellar generation of Bronx cadets wore our colors in compeition.

 If Johnnie were here right now he’d be getting unduly excited over this playful jab, which is why baiting him was a past-time for many who loved him.
-He didn’t tolerate fools, but he loved to goof around.
+He didn’t tolerate fools, but he loved to goof around and was easily provoked.

 Johnnie’s eyes would bulge and his voice would rise in mock outrage after a perceived slight.